demirezenmert/demirezenmert/README.md

 -->

 ## 🚀 About Me
-• Passionate Full-Stack Python Developer with 4+ years of experience in building, deploying, and optimizing scalable applications in cloud environments.

 • Skilled in both front-end and back-end development, with expertise in Python-based frameworks (Django, Flask) and modern JavaScript technologies (React, Vue).
-• Proficient in cloud platforms like AWS and GCP, leveraging Docker, Kubernetes, and CI/CD pipelines to deliver high- performance applications.
-• Demonstrated expertise in data modeling, API development, and application security within Agile environments.
-• Key Achievements:
-• Enhanced application scalability and reduced response time by 30% through API management and AWS Auto Scaling at DXCTech.
 • Secured $2.1M in funding for a national tourism SMB by leading end-to-end software development, implementing data- driven algorithms for adaptable system performance at Trolley Pub Knox.
 • Achieved a 35% faster deployment process and streamlined workflows using Docker and GCP Cloud Build for